Harding Read 2017

-A campus read program called Harding Read will begin fall 2016.
+A campus read program called Harding Read began fall 2016.
 The American Studies Institute, Brackett Library and First Year Experience contributed ideas to the creation of the program, which encourages the campus community to read a book together and engage both in and out of the classroom.

 Incoming students will be introduced to it at Summer Stampede, the entire student body will be exposed to it in chapel throughout the year, and alumni will be invited to online discussion groups.
 When young people come to college, they expect to be exposed to deep thoughts, important issues and grand ideas.
-Harding Read 2016 is an opportunity for the entire Harding community – students, faculty, staff, alumni and administration – to join together on what promises to be a thrilling journey with Amazing Grace.
+Harding Read 2017 is an opportunity for the entire Harding community – students, faculty, staff, alumni and administration – to join together on what promises to be a thrilling journey with The Hiding Place.

 About the book